srachmiletter/Molecular-Dynamics/README.md

 3: Calculate <img src="https://latex.codecogs.com/gif.latex?v\left(t&plus;dt\right)&space;=&space;v\left(t\right)&space;&plus;&space;\frac{1}{2}\left(a\left(t\right)&space;&plus;&space;a\left(t&plus;dt\right)\right)dt" title="v\left(t+dt\right) = v\left(t\right) + \frac{1}{2}\left(a\left(t\right) + a\left(t+dt\right)\right)dt" />.

 Once the position, velocity, and force of all particles can be calculated, so can the thermodynamic properties of interest.
 It is important to note that this velocity Verlet method is perfectly general, and any reasonable potential could be used to calculate the forces.
 As an example, the radial distribution function (RDF) as well as the velocity auto-correlation function of the system is shown below.

 ![](images/RDF.png)

 ![](images/vacf.png)

 In figure above, the first peak of the RDF is indicative of the first coordination shell of the liquid and later shows no recurrent structure, as expected.
 It is important to note that after the first peak, the RDF fluctuates about 1 and then goes to zero due to the lack of a periodic boundary condition for the sake of an accurate nearest neighbor count.
 If the periodic boundary condition was preserved, it would fluctuate about 1 indefinitely.
-Similarly, the velocity auto-correlation function in figure \ref{fig:vacf} quickly goes to zero and fluctuates about that point, showing no correlation to its previous structure.
-Together, these show the system has no ``memory'' of its past self, and are indicative of accurate simulation.
+Similarly, the velocity auto-correlation function quickly goes to zero and fluctuates about that point, showing no correlation to its previous structure.
+Together, these show the system has no "memory" of its past self, and are indicative of accurate simulation.